 The core functions and guiding principles of ISMS do not address the development of a policy statement.
-However, it is not inconsistent with the principles of ISMS to develop an environment, safety and health (ES&H) policy statement.
-As part of the integration of EMS into ISMS, senior management should issue a policy statement for a site or facility addressing environment, safety and health.
+However, it is not inconsistent with the principles of ISMS to develop an environment, safety, and health policy statement.
+As part of the integration of EMS into ISMS, senior management should issue a policy statement for a site or facility addressing environment, safety, and health.
 Further guidance on what a policy statement should contain and how it may be developed is provided in section 7.5.

-6.2 Summary of ISMS/EMS Integration
+6.2 SUMMARY OF ISMS/EMS ITEGRATION

-Section 4.a. of DOE O 450.1 requires that all DOE elements must ensure that a site's ISMS/EMS does the following:
+Paragraph 4a. of DOE O 450.1 requires that all DOE elements must ensure that a site's ISMS/EMS does the following.

-- (1) Provides for the systematic planning, integrated execution, and evaluation of programs for: - Public health and environmental protection - Pollution prevention (P2) - Compliance with applicable environmental protection requirements - (2) Includes policies, procedures, and training to identify activities with significant environmental impacts, to manage, control, and mitigate the potential impacts of these activities, and to assess performance and implement corrective actions where needed. - (3) Includes measurable environmental goals, objectives, and targets that are reviewed annually and updated when appropriate.
+- 1. Provides for the systematic planning, integrated execution, and evaluation of programs for: - public health and environmental protection, - Pollution prevention (P2), and - compliance with applicable environmental protection requirements. - 2.
+Includes policies, procedures, and training to identify activities with significant environmental impacts; to manage, control, and mitigate the potential impacts of these activities; and to assess performance and implement corrective actions where needed. - 3.
+Includes measurable environmental goals, objectives, and targets that are reviewed annually and updated when appropriate.

-A complete list of all EMS elements required by the Order to be included in a site's ISMS/EMS are contained in attachment 3 of this Guide.
+A complete list of all EMS elements required by the Order to be included in a site's ISMS/EMS is contained in Attachment 3 of this Guide.